inariksit/inariksit.github.io/_drafts/expressivity-ergonomy.markdown

-## Expressivity of GF
+## Part I: Expressivity of GF

 It's not essential to understand every single detail of this section to appreciate the section about ergonomy.
 I start with a brief handwavy introduction for those who are new to formal language theory, followed by a more exact definition for those who aren't.

 If you're looking for a rigorous treatise full of formal language theory, you're just one click away!
 Such a monograph has existed for 20 years already, so go ahead and read [Ljunglöf (2004)](https://gupea.ub.gu.se/bitstream/handle/2077/16377/gupea_2077_16377_3.pdf) if that's what you're after.
+Also if that's you, feel free to skip the whole gentle introduction, and jump directly to [Where is natural language](#where-is-natural-language).

 ### What is expressivity: a gentle introduction